 Entering the European market for cushion covers

-The mid- and higher-end segments of the European cushion cover market offer good opportunities, but competition is strong.
-These segments require added value through design, craftsmanship, sustainability and the story behind your products.
-Entering the European market means you must comply with the European Union’s mandatory legal (and other) requirements, as well as any additional or niche requirements your buyers may have.
+The mid- and higher-end segments of the European cushion cover market offer opportunities, but competition is strong.
+These segments require added value through design, artisanry, sustainability and the story behind your products.
+Entering the European market means you must comply with mandatory (legal) requirements, as well as any additional or niche requirements your buyers may have.

-1. What requirements must cushion covers comply with to be allowed on the European market?
+1. What requirements must cushion covers meet to be allowed on the European market?

 What are mandatory requirements?

-Europe’s General Product Safety Directive (2001/95/EC) is a framework legislation, stating that all products marketed in the European Union (EU) must be safe to use.
+To prove that your products are safe, you must do a risk analysis and write the required technical documentation.
 Unsafe products are rejected at the European border or withdrawn from the market.
 The EU uses the Safety Gate system to list and share information about such products.

 Tips: